Skip to Content

 This post was sponsored by Tiger Balm.
 All thoughts and opinions are my own.
 For more information please see my disclosure policy.

 To help with some of the shoulder pain I’ve been experiencing, I’ve started using Tiger Balm.
-I picked up their their Ultra Strength balm that comes in a glass jar.
+I picked up their Ultra Strength balm that comes in a glass jar.
 It’s a pretty small jar that I can easily throw into my dance bag.
-Tiger Balm is more of a natural remedy that I can easily pick up around town
+I love that this handy balm is more of a natural remedy that I can easily pick up around town.

-As you read this post, keep in mind I’m not a qualified health expert, I’m just sharing what’s helped me.
+As you read this post, keep in mind I’m not a qualified health expert, I’m just sharing a review of what’s helped me.
 If you’re having any kind of severe pain, it’s always best to talk to your doctor.

 utilizes natural ingredients

-The two active ingredients in their Ultra Strength Tiger Balm (the one I tried) are camphor and menthol.
+The two active ingredients in their Ultra Strength formula (the one I tried) are camphor and menthol.
 Here’s a breakdown of what those ingredients do.

 camphor

-Camphor trees are grown commercially in China and Japan for its oil that is used for medicinal purposes.
-Also, camphor oil is extracted by steam from the chipped wood, root stumps and branches and is then rectified under vacuum and filter pressed.
+Camphor trees are grown commercially in China and Japan for their oil, which is used for medicinal purposes.
+Camphor oil is extracted by steam from the chipped wood, root stumps, and branches and is then rectified under vacuum and filter pressed.

 This plant increases local blood flow and is a counterirritant, which reduces pain and swelling.
 It provides temporary relief of minor muscle and joint aches and pains caused by strains, sprains, bruises, arthritis, and simple backaches.